wazuh/wazuh-documentation/source/user-manual/registering/registering-agents-troubleshooting.rst

   :description: Registering Wazuh agents - Troubleshooting

-The Wzuh agent registers successfully but disappears after another Wazuh agent is being registered.
+The Wazuh agent registers successfully but disappears after another Wazuh agent is being registered
 ---------------------------------------------------------------------------------------------------

 By default, the Wazuh manager attaches the Wazuh agent to the visible IP of the Wazuh agent.
 If the Wazuh manager or the Wazuh agents are, for example, behind a NAT, the Wazuh agent should be registered with IP address ``any``, which works as ``0.0.0.0/0``.

-1. To set up this behavior for a single registration:
+#.
+To set up this behavior for a single registration:

    Add the Wazuh agent's IP address as ``any`` to the registration command.